rocky-linux/documentation/docs/guides/communications/asterisk_installation.md

 make progdocs
 ```

-Next install the basic PBX and make the configuration.
+Next, install the basic PBX and configure it.
 The basic PBX is just that, very basic!
 You will probably need to make changes going forward to get your PBX to function as you want it to.

 ```bash
 make basic-pbx